AsterAether/CharacterCustomizer/config_values.md

 * **GrenadeSetChargeCountToFireAmount:** Set the number of "clicks" you hear in the charging animation to the maximum grenade count.
 * **GrenadeTotalChargeDuration:** Maximum charge duration (logic) for grenades, in seconds.
 * **MineMaxDeployCount:** The maximum number of mines the Engineer can place.
 Vanilla value: 10
-* **PlaceBubbleShieldBaseMaxStock:** PlaceBubbleShield: Maximum number of charges this skill can carry.
-* **PlaceBubbleShieldBaseRechargeInterval:** PlaceBubbleShield: How long it takes for this skill to recharge after being used.
-* **PlaceBubbleShieldBeginSkillCooldownOnSkillEnd:** PlaceBubbleShield: Whether or not the cooldown waits until it leaves the set state
-* **PlaceBubbleShieldCanceledFromSprinting:** PlaceBubbleShield: Sprinting will actively cancel this ability.
-* **PlaceBubbleShieldIsBullets:** PlaceBubbleShield: Whether or not it has bullet reload behavior
-* **PlaceBubbleShieldIsCombatSkill:** PlaceBubbleShield: Whether or not this is considered a combat skill.
-* **PlaceBubbleShieldMustKeyPress:** PlaceBubbleShield: The skill can't be activated if the key is held.
-* **PlaceBubbleShieldNoSprint:** PlaceBubbleShield: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **PlaceBubbleShieldRechargeStock:** PlaceBubbleShield: How much stock to restore on a recharge.
-* **PlaceBubbleShieldRequiredStock:** PlaceBubbleShield: How much stock is required to activate this skill.
-* **PlaceBubbleShieldShootDelay:** PlaceBubbleShield: Time between bullets for bullet-style weapons
-* **PlaceBubbleShieldStockToConsume:** PlaceBubbleShield: How much stock to deduct when the skill is activated.
-* **PlaceMineBaseMaxStock:** PlaceMine: Maximum number of charges this skill can carry.
-* **PlaceMineBaseRechargeInterval:** PlaceMine: How long it takes for this skill to recharge after being used.
-* **PlaceMineBeginSkillCooldownOnSkillEnd:** PlaceMine: Whether or not the cooldown waits until it leaves the set state
-* **PlaceMineCanceledFromSprinting:** PlaceMine: Sprinting will actively cancel this ability.
-* **PlaceMineIsBullets:** PlaceMine: Whether or not it has bullet reload behavior
-* **PlaceMineIsCombatSkill:** PlaceMine: Whether or not this is considered a combat skill.
-* **PlaceMineMustKeyPress:** PlaceMine: The skill can't be activated if the key is held.
-* **PlaceMineNoSprint:** PlaceMine: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **PlaceMineRechargeStock:** PlaceMine: How much stock to restore on a recharge.
-* **PlaceMineRequiredStock:** PlaceMine: How much stock is required to activate this skill.
-* **PlaceMineShootDelay:** PlaceMine: Time between bullets for bullet-style weapons
-* **PlaceMineStockToConsume:** PlaceMine: How much stock to deduct when the skill is activated.
-* **PlaceTurretBaseMaxStock:** PlaceTurret: Maximum number of charges this skill can carry.
-* **PlaceTurretBaseRechargeInterval:** PlaceTurret: How long it takes for this skill to recharge after being used.
-* **PlaceTurretBeginSkillCooldownOnSkillEnd:** PlaceTurret: Whether or not the cooldown waits until it leaves the set state
-* **PlaceTurretCanceledFromSprinting:** PlaceTurret: Sprinting will actively cancel this ability.
-* **PlaceTurretIsBullets:** PlaceTurret: Whether or not it has bullet reload behavior
-* **PlaceTurretIsCombatSkill:** PlaceTurret: Whether or not this is considered a combat skill.
-* **PlaceTurretMustKeyPress:** PlaceTurret: The skill can't be activated if the key is held.
-* **PlaceTurretNoSprint:** PlaceTurret: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **PlaceTurretRechargeStock:** PlaceTurret: How much stock to restore on a recharge.
-* **PlaceTurretRequiredStock:** PlaceTurret: How much stock is required to activate this skill.
-* **PlaceTurretShootDelay:** PlaceTurret: Time between bullets for bullet-style weapons
-* **PlaceTurretStockToConsume:** PlaceTurret: How much stock to deduct when the skill is activated.
 * **ShieldDuration:** The number of seconds the shield is active.
 * **ShieldEndlessDuration:** If the duration of the shield should be endless.
 * **ShieldMaxDeployCount:** The maximum number of shields the Engineer can place.
 Vanilla value: 1
 * **TurretMaxDeployCount:** The maximum number of turrets the Engineer can place.
 Vanilla value: 2
 # Commando
 * **BarrageBaseDurationBetweenShots:** Base duration between shots in the Barrage skill.
-* **BarrageBaseMaxStock:** Barrage: Maximum number of charges this skill can carry.
-* **BarrageBaseRechargeInterval:** Barrage: How long it takes for this skill to recharge after being used.
 * **BarrageBaseShotAmount:** How many shots the Barrage skill should when ATKSP = 1
-* **BarrageBeginSkillCooldownOnSkillEnd:** Barrage: Whether or not the cooldown waits until it leaves the set state
-* **BarrageCanceledFromSprinting:** Barrage: Sprinting will actively cancel this ability.
-* **BarrageIsBullets:** Barrage: Whether or not it has bullet reload behavior
-* **BarrageIsCombatSkill:** Barrage: Whether or not this is considered a combat skill.
-* **BarrageMustKeyPress:** Barrage: The skill can't be activated if the key is held.
-* **BarrageNoSprint:** Barrage: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **BarrageRechargeStock:** Barrage: How much stock to restore on a recharge.
-* **BarrageRequiredStock:** Barrage: How much stock is required to activate this skill.
-* **BarrageShootDelay:** Barrage: Time between bullets for bullet-style weapons
-* **BarrageStockToConsume:** Barrage: How much stock to deduct when the skill is activated.
 * **CommandoBaseAcceleration:** Commando: The base acceleration of your survivor
 * **CommandoBaseArmor:** Commando: The base armor of your survivor
 * **CommandoBaseAttackSpeed:** Commando: The base attack speed of your survivor